MeltanoLabs/target-snowflake/README.md

 The CLI also has a "dry run" mode that will print the queries without executing them.

+Check out the demo of this [on YouTube](https://youtu.be/9vEFxw-0nxI).

 ### Configure using environment variables

 This Singer target will automatically import any environment variables within the working directory's